 Teach Writing Across the Curriculum

 Students may wonder why writing is important in math or science or even social studies.
-Good thinking skills are honed through writing.
+Clear and specific thinking skills are honed through writing.

-Writing isn’t just for writing time.
-Students who respond to reading across the curriculum in writing, naturally become better writers.
-They also gain more practice across the different genres of writing.
-This next post includes advice from writing teachers for high school, middle school, and elementary school.
+Writing isn’t just for language arts time.
+Students who respond in writing across the curriculum, naturally become better writers.
+They can write about their math algorithms, their predictions and results of science experiments, their observations of a piece of fine art.
+This allows them to gain more practice across the different genres of writing.
+These posts include advice from writing teachers for high school, middle school, and elementary school.

 Common advice to writing teachers is to have students keep a notebook of writing ideas.
 I agree with this idea sometimes.
 When you want your students to provide you with a piece of creative writing, and you have plenty of time for them to work on it, go for it.

-However, all too often in today’s classroom, there isn’t enough time to let students spend an inordinate amount of time deciding on a plot idea or a story arc.
-I always used to tell my students we have too much to learn and not enough time.
-I would give one prompt to the class each week.
-Some students could write an entire story based on that prompt.
+However, all too often in today’s classroom, there isn’t enough time to let students spend an inordinate amount of the class period deciding on a plot idea or a story arc.
+Students have too much to learn and not enough time to do it.
+Consider giving one prompt to the class each week.
+Some students will be able to write an entire story based on that prompt.
 Other students might only make it through a few paragraphs.

+Some teachers disagree with this method, because they feel that students need more originality in their work.
 Guess what?
-Every paper turned in will be different.
-Even though the prompt is the same, each individual student has their own reaction, reflection, and response to the writing prompt.
+Every paper turned in using one prompt will be different.
+Even though the prompt is the same, each individual student has their own reaction, reflection, and perspective of the writing prompt.
 It doesn’t hurt creativity one iota.

 Use Prepared Resources for Responding to Text in Writing